AgnostiqHQ/covalent/doc/source/webapp_ui/preview/preview_lattice.rst

 ========================
 Preview Lattice Sidebar
 ========================

+The Lattice sidebar is shown on the left side of the Preview Transport Graph screen.

+Only the executor information and the lattice's definition are shown in the sidebar, since no dispatch information is available.

 .. image:: ../images/preview_sidebar.png
    :align: center

-- The **preview Lattice sidebar** will only have executor details and the python function of that corresponding lattice/sublattice.
-- This lattice sidebar will remain same even for the dispatch with sublattices, users can get clear idea of the sublattices by going to lattice sidebar section of this dispatch from dispatch list.